amirmtin/bookstore/README.md

 </h3>

-first add your gmail and password to *core/settings.py* lines 145 and 146
+first add your gmail, password and IDPAY API_TOKEN to *core/settings.py* lines 145 and 147

 ```console